The Fault of Unnecessary Dependence -- How to Nurture our Inner Potential

-A most spreaded problem in today’s world is the false belief that we may only find true fulfillment and happiness by having and connecting to external material and entities, to a point of depending and needing them to function and to thrive in whatever we may do in our lives.
+A most spreaded problem in today’s world is the false belief that we may only find true fulfillment and happiness by having and connecting to external material and entities.
+This leads us to a point of depending and needing them to function and to thrive in whatever we may do in our lives.
 Be it friends, be it love, be it wealth, be it power.
 But as Henrik Ibsen has put it: “The strongest man upon the earth is he who stands most alone.”

-By aspiring for more and more material to belong to us or to be part of our lives, many of us delude ourselves by believing that rich and variated pursuits, A.K.A “living a full life”, while in practice many of us are enslaved to our own passions and wills, by positioning them in a rank where they dictate our lives and happiness, thus making us slaves of our own desires.
+By aspiring for more and more material and manpower to belong to us or to be part of our lives, many of us delude ourselves by believing we're living "the full life" while in practice many of us are enslaved to our own passions, by positioning them in a rank where they dictate our lives and happiness.

 In western society we grow up believing that there is a certain way of life which is the healthiest and happiest one to live: engaging in various social activities, hanging out, leading a romantic life, do whatever our urges dictate us, avoid extensive solitude and so forth.
 This system of socialization is enslaving in a way that make us live, behave and think in not by our own terms and individual principles, but by norms, conventions, culture and conformity.
 In my opinion this socialization’s main motive is to convince us that being alone with ourselves is a problem solved by indulging in more conformative thoughts and activities, or, in other words, to escape from being with ourselves.